glotzerlab/row/doc/src/clusters/cluster.md

 ### account_suffix

-`cluster.partition.account_suffix`: **string** - Set to provide an account suffix when submitting jobs to this partition.
-Useful when clusters define separate `aacount-cpu` and `account-gpu` accounts.
+`cluster.partition.account_suffix`: **string** - An account suffix when submitting jobs to this partition.
+Useful when clusters define separate `account-cpu` and `account-gpu` accounts.